quanterall/HaskellMaterials/basics/08-streaming.md

 3. Add writing of all lines beginning with '#' to a queue, as well as a final step that sinks all the lines into a file.

+4. Modify the above solution to write data to a temporary file instead.
+Where would you go to find out how to do this?

 #### Exercise notes (Common functions)

 0. [linesUnboundedC](https://hackage.haskell.org/package/conduit-1.3.4.2/docs/Conduit.html#v:linesUnboundedC)